 A standalone novel in the fantasy genre is a rare feat, but The Night Circus succeeds—much to the dismay of its fans who wish it had a sequel or two.
 Revolving around a competition between two magicians who fall in love, the lush prose has won the heart of many readers across the world.
 It’s collected over half a million ratings on Goodreads!
 That is a big accomplishment for an author who didn’t publish her follow-up, The Starless Sea, until eight years later.

 Find more contemporary (or low) fantasy novels here.

 Urban Fantasy Books

 The sister sub-genre to contemporary fantasy, urban fantasy experienced a boom in the 2000s and early 2010s.
-It’s since contracted and stabilized—although I’d argue we’re on the precipice of seeing a revival featuring more diverse casts and authors—but here a couple stand-out top fantasy books from that prior era.
+It’s since contracted and stabilized—although I’d argue we’re seeing a revival featuring more diverse casts and authors—but here are a couple stand-out top fantasy books from that prior era.

 In a sub-genre populated by investigators and mercenaries, coyote shifter Mercy Thompson stands out because she’s a mechanic.
 How refreshing.
 The staples of the genre—gremlins, werewolves, vampires, and more—can be found in Mercy’s world and her relationships with them are what often get her into trouble.

 As someone who read a lot of vampire novels, both adult and YA, in the late 2000s, I admit I’m a little surprised to see how many ratings this book had on Goodreads.
 And I was a big fan of this series!
 I don’t know how I missed its popularity.
 About a dhampir who’s dedicated her life to protecting her best friend, a vampire princess, what I appreciated most about these books was the female friendship that ran throughout.
-Over a decade later, I still wish we saw more of that fierce dedication between girls—especially in YA.
+Over a decade later, I still love seeing that fierce dedication between girls—especially in YA.